RemoteTechnologiesGroup/RemoteTech/guide/long_range.md

 This tutorial is geared toward players who have connected to Low Kerbin Orbit and have made one or more connections to the Mun and Minmus, and now want to create stable, reliable networks at interplanetary distances.
 The same relay system that works for Kerbin’s moons can work outside Kerbin’s sphere of influence, but the distance and equipment needed change significantly.

-##Dish range and cone of influence
+##Dish Range and Cone of Influence

 This guide will refer to the Comms DTS-1 (45 Mm) and Reflectron KR-7 (90 Mm) as “short-range dishes”, because these operate only within Kerbin’s sphere of influence and are designed for connection to Mun and Minmus.
 The Communotron 88-88 and all later dishes are “long-range dishes” designed to reach out between planets.

 Each dish has advantages and disadvantages, but the two most important features are the dish’s **range** and **cone of influence**.

 * **Range:** the dish must have a long enough range to cross the distance to the target planet or moon.
 See the table below for minimum antennas needed.
-Some antennas will provide partial coverage (the Reflectron KR-14 will connect to Jool during most of the year, for example), but this is not advised unless your interplanetary missions are accurately timed.
+Some antennas will provide partial coverage (the Reflectron KR-14 will connect to Jool during most of the year, for example), but this is not advised unless your interplanetary missions are carefully scheduled to avoid range blackouts.

 | Target | Maximum Separation | Minimum Antenna Needed |
 |:--------:|:-------:|:--------:|